haraldreingruber/blog/pair-programming-tour.md

 I will be coming to the **San Francisco Bay Area** in 2020 (March/April) for a pair-programming tour.

 ### *TL;DR*
-<mark>Invite me to join you for a couple of days pairing with you, while working on your current tasks/project.</mark>
+<mark>Invite me to join you for a couple of days pairing or mobbing with you, while working on your current tasks/project.</mark>

 [cover-image-credits]: https://commons.wikimedia.org/w/index.php?curid=16812850